rishita0084/BeatBusters/README.md

 # BeatBusters
-A Dance studio website made with HTML and Tailwind CSS
+An imaginary dance studio website made with HTML and Tailwind CSS.